ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Then, both replies can be obtained using the correct request context:
+Both replies can be obtained using the correct request context:
 ```go
 func (p *HelloWorld) asyncVppCall() {